gyulanemeth/bluefox.email/posts/how-marketers-can-use-ai-powered-newsletters-to-turn-scattered-content-into-an-owned-audience.md

 Not everything needs to be written from scratch.

 Sometimes the value is in finding the right things and explaining why they matter.

+One practical detail to keep in mind is that RSS feeds are not always structured the same way.
+Some feeds include images in different tags or properties, while others place large chunks of HTML inside the description field.
+A few provide clean summaries, while others include almost the entire article.
+If you are automating newsletter creation, you need to account for these differences by cleaning, normalizing, and extracting the content you actually want to use.

 ## YouTube can make the newsletter richer